NASA’s next space telescope could have a liquid lens and be 100x larger than Webb

 FLUTE researchers capture data while they push synthetic oil into a circular frame (about the size of a dollar coin), momentarily forming a liquid lens during a 15 to 20-second period of microgravity on a ZeroG parabolic flight.

-FLUTE researchers capture data while they push synthetic into a circular frame (about the size of a dollar coin), momentarily forming a liquid lens during a 15 to 20-second period of microgravity on a ZeroG parabolic flight.
+FLUTE researchers capture data while they push synthetic oil into a circular (about the size of a dollar coin), momentarily forming a liquid lens during a 15 to 20-second period of microgravity on a ZeroG parabolic flight.
 Technion – Israel Institute of Technology

 Related: Photographer captures a ‘once-in-a-lifetime image’ of astronauts spacewalking outside the ISS